ryjason/FinalProject/3-Tree.md

 ## Operations (Insertion, Deletion, Search):

-Insertion: Adding a new node to the BST while maintaining the ordering property.
+1. Insertion: Adding a new node to the BST while maintaining the ordering property.
+- Time Complexity: O(log n) on average for a balanced BST, O(n) in the worst case.
+- Explanation: When inserting a new node into a BST, we need to find the correct position in the tree based on the value of the node.
+In a balanced BST, each comparison reduces the search space by approximately half, leading to a time complexity of O(log n).
+However, in the worst case scenario, if the BST becomes unbalanced, insertion can take O(n) time when the tree degenerates into a linked list.
-Deletion: Removing a node from the BST while preserving the ordering property.
+2. Deletion: Removing a node from the BST while preserving the ordering property.
+- Time Complexity: O(log n) on average for a balanced BST, O(n) in the worst case.
+- Explanation: Deletion in a BST involves finding the node to be deleted and then rearranging the tree structure while preserving the ordering property.
+Similar to insertion, deletion requires traversing the tree to find the node to delete, which has a time complexity of O(log n) on average in a balanced tree.
+However, in the worst case, deletion may take O(n) time if the tree is highly unbalanced.
-Search: Locating a specific value within the BST with optimal efficiency, leveraging its ordered structure.
+3. Search: Locating a specific value within the BST with optimal efficiency, leveraging its ordered structure.
+- Time Complexity: O(log n) on average for a balanced BST, O(n) in the worst case.
+- Explanation: Searching in a BST exploits its ordered structure.
+At each step of the search, we compare the target value with the value of the current node and choose the appropriate subtree to continue the search.
+In a balanced BST, this reduces the search space by approximately half at each step, leading to a time complexity of O(log n).
+However, in the worst case, if the tree is unbalanced, searching may take O(n) time, as it requires traversing all nodes in one branch of the tree.

 ## Real-world examples of BST: